simoncblyth/env/nuwa/detsim/detsim_parallel_cerenkov_scintillation.rst

 * OPSCINTILLATION, chroma optical photons generated from the steps on GPU

-No longer need to manually copy any files, thats done from `DsChromaEventAction::EndOfEventAction` via metadata control such as `noreturn` and `onlycopy` applied to processing of all species.
+No longer need to manually copy any files, the GPU generated photons are now "sidesaved" under types opcerenkov and opscintillation and the Geant4 equivalents are "onlycopied" from `DsChromaEventAction::EndOfEventAction` via metadata control such as `ctrl:noreturn:1` and `ctrl:onlycopy:1` applied to processing of all species.